What Is the Difference Between VOIP and ROIP? - Online Demand

 Unique Hardware & Software

-Voice-over IP systems require a high-speed internet connection, a computer, an adaptor, and a specialized phone (optional).
+Voice-over IP s require a high-speed internet connection, a computer, an adaptor, and a specialized phone (optional).
 You’ll need software and an external microphone if you use the service on your computer.
 VoIP phones can connect directly to your broadband connection like traditional phones.
 Systems with a conventional telephone also need a VoIP adapter.

 Different Applications & User Bases

 Although VoIP and RoIP share the same technology, they have different applications.
 The military, utility companies, emergency operators, and public safety departments commonly use radio over IP services.
 VoIP is available for a more extensive user base.
-Anyone looking for enhanced communication performance can use a VoIP system.
+Anyone looking for enhanced communication performance can use a VoIP .

 Key Takeaways About Voice and Radio Over IP